peterm95018/nodejs-leaflet/README.md

 In the bin/www file you'll see the configuration for getting the https server configured.

+# Getting Started
+You'll need to clone the repo and run ```npm install``` to pull down the node modules.
+You'll also need to run ```mkdir -p data/db``` to create a mongo directory.

+Run ```sudo mongod --dbpath=data/db``` to kick off the Mongo daemon.

+Click the Register link.
+This presents a set of fields that most apps would collect for a user profile.
+You'll be writing the username and password to a local db which would be useful if you were doing a local authentication strategy.

+Once registered, you can login.
+This will attempt to use the LDAP PassportJS strategy to connect to (CRM LDAP for testing).

 # Authentication
 We've installed passport-ldapauth and some dependencies THe secret here was setting the bindDN to '' and then querying the ldap server.
 We run this all via SSL, so that entailed setting up ldap.conf to point to our LDAP and issuing a valid InCommon cert for my development workstation.